 6. Communicate in Person

-In 1951, when Buffett was digging around looking for companies to invest in, he stumbled across GEICO.
-To investigate the company further, he rode a train to the company's headquarters.
-According to GEICO's website, the office was closed, so a janitor let him in and luckily a top executive was there and they had a meeting.
-Afterward, Buffett made one of his earliest stock purchases and bought GEICO stock.
+In 1951, when Buffett was looking for companies to invest in, he stumbled across GEICO.
+To investigate further, he rode a train to the company's headquarters.
+According to GEICO's website, the office was closed, so a janitor let him in.
+Luckily, a top executive was there, and they had a meeting.
+After, Buffett made one of his earliest stock purchases invested in GEICO.
 Today, the insurance company is a subsidiary wholly owned by Berkshire Hathaway.

 7. Be Persistent

 When Buffett graduated college, he wanted to work on Wall Street.
-He offered to work for his mentor Ben Graham, but Graham said, “no,” writes author James Altucher.
+He offered to work for his mentor Graham, but Graham said, "no," wrote author James Altucher on his website.
 So, Buffett went back to Omaha — but he still continued to pitch ideas to Graham.
 Eventually, Graham hired Buffett.

-If you get a "no" from a potential employer that you really want to work for, never take it as a final answer — keep trying until you get a "yes."
+If you get a "no" from a potential employer who you really want to work for, never take it as a final answer — keep trying until you get a "yes."

 8. Master Public Speaking

 But instead of letting his fear cripple him, Buffett took the necessary steps to improve his public speaking skills.
-According to Business Insider, he took a Dale Carnegie public speaking course and he learned that he could, in fact, speak in front of a group of people.
+According to Forbes, he took a Dale Carnegie public speaking course and he learned that he could, in fact, speak in front of a group.
 Buffett went on to become an excellent orator.

 9. Maintain Good Savings Habits

-In the book "Icons of Business," Kateri Drexler writes that when Graham closed his partnership, Buffett returned to Omaha.
-Luckily, he was in a good situation: By being a good saver and avoiding debt, he grew his savings from $9,800 to $140,000.
+According to the book "Icons of Business," Buffett returned to Omaha when Graham closed his partnership.
+Luckily, he had his finances in order.
+By being a good saver and avoiding debt, Buffett grew his savings from $9,800 to $140,000.
 He then went on to create Buffett Associates, Ltd.

-One could argue that Buffett wouldn’t be successful without Charlie Munger, his billionaire right-hand man.
-According to Omaha.com, the pair met in 1959, and today Munger is the vice chairman of Berkshire Hathaway.
+One could argue that Buffett wouldn't be successful without Charlie Munger, his billionaire right-hand man.
+According to the Economist, the pair met in 1959, and today Munger is the vice chairman of Berkshire Hathaway.

 Berkshire Hathaway is located in a fairly average-looking building in Omaha.
-But since Buffett is worth close to $60 billion, shouldn’t his headquarters be in a nicer building?
-No.
+But since Buffett is worth close to $75 billion, many assume he works in more luxurious digs.

-"There are things money can't buy," Buffett also told the Motley Fool.
+"There are things money can't buy," Buffett said at the same event.
 "I don't think standard of living equates with cost of living beyond a certain point.
 Good housing, good health, good food, good transport.
 There's a point you start getting inverse correlation between wealth and quality of life.
 My life couldn't be happier.
 In fact, it'd be worse if I had six or eight houses."

-Part of the reason Berkshire Hathaway has been successful is because Buffett put his money where his mouth is and invested in himself.
-Tarins believes that’s imperative if you want to become the next Buffett.
+Part of Berkshire Hathaway's success is due to the fact that Buffett put his money where his mouth was and invested in himself.
+Tarins believes that's imperative if you want to succeed in business and life.